As a holistic nutritionist for the past 10 years, I’ve had some pretty cool gigs.

 We really don’t recommend you do that.
 But some people do it.
 Which is why it’s always important to check someone’s credentials before you trust what they’re saying, even if they have a cool-sounding title.

 The programs we’ve linked to above emphasize a holistic (or whole picture) approach to health coaching, and they’re all regulated.
 But as you might have noticed, graduates of these programs earn slightly different titles.

 All of them provide a great education that teaches you a holistic framework, but you won’t necessarily be certified as a “holistic health coach” when you graduate.

-Graduates of Precision Nutrition’s Level 1 and Level 2 certifications will also learn to coach within a holistic framework, but you won’t be called a “holistic health coach.”
-You’ll be called “Precision Nutrition Certified”—or PN1 or PN2 for shorthand.
+Graduates of PN’s Level 1 Nutrition and Level 1 Sleep, Stress Management, and Recovery Certifications, and our Level 2 Master Health Coaching Certification, will also learn to coach within a holistic framework, but you won’t be called a “holistic health coach.”
+You’ll be called “PN Certified” or a “PN L2 Master Health Coach.”

 What will you learn?

 Perhaps for the first time in my life, I looked around at my peers and felt, “These are my people.”

 In my program, we focused on the fundamentals of nutrition: what nutrients are in what foods, and how the body metabolizes them.
 That’s one thing that most holistic coaching programs will have in common.

 But I also learned about various disorders and diseases like diabetes, autoimmune disorders, and cancer.
 As a holistic health coach, you’re not legally qualified to diagnose or treat diseases, but you’ll still likely learn how they might develop, and what nutritional approaches support goals like balanced blood sugar, weight management, or immune health.

 I learned about health modalities such as Ayurveda, Traditional Chinese Medicine, hydrotherapy, and herbal medicine.